robinske/personal-site/_drafts/2016-04-04-monads-part-2-the-free-monad.markdown

 ---

-This is the follow up post to my explanation of `Monads` for non type-theorists.
+This is the follow up post in to my explanation of `Monads` for Scala developers.
 [Read part one here](http://blog.krobinson.me/posts/explaining-monads).

 Code examples can be found here: [https://github.com/robinske/monad-examples](https://github.com/robinske/monad-examples)

 <div class="line"></div>

-I had heard a lot of things about the `Free Monad` and never really understood what it was, so decided to do some research that led me here.
+I had heard a lot of things about the `Free Monad` and never really understood what it was, so did the research that led me here.
 Without the energy or desire to learn category theory, I wanted to grasp the mechanics within the Scala ecosystem and the reasoning behind its use.
 Again, we start with Monoids...

 ## Free Monoids

 A quick refresh on `Monoids`:
 {% highlight scala %}
 trait Monoid[A] {

   def append(a: A, b: A): A

   def identity: A

-  /*
-   * Such that:
-   * Associativity property: `append(a, append(b,c)) == append(append(a,b),c)`
-   * Identity property: `append(a, identity) == append(identity, a) == a`
-   */
 }
 {% endhighlight %}
 There is such a thing as a **Free Monoid**.
 A `Monoid` is "free" when it's defined in the simplest terms possible and when the `append` method doesn't lose any data in its result.